 Answer: The subject of Bible promises is vast.
 Listing them all, along with their status, is beyond the scope of this article.
 Below does list, however, a few examples from Hebrews 11.
 Written by the apostle Paul, this inspiring chapter lists several faithful men and women who all died before God fulfilled all the promises he made to them.

 The patriarchs Abraham, Isaac and Jacob all died without receiving promises made to them regarding their eternal possession of the "land of promise" (Hebrews 11:8 - 10).
-Their collective pledge of land begins in Genesis 17 when God promises Abram (Abraham) that he will have countless descendants.
+Their collective pledge of land begins in Genesis 17 when God reveals to Abram (Abraham) that he will have countless descendants.
 Both he and those who trace their lineage back to him (Isaac, Jacob and so on) are told that someday they inherit all the land of Canaan as an "everlasting possession" (Genesis 17:8).

-God's promises of an eternal reward are also reiterated to both Isaac and Jacob (Genesis 26:3 - 5, 28:13 - 15).
+The Lord's statements regarding an eternal reward are also reiterated to both Isaac and Jacob (Genesis 26:3 - 5, 28:13 - 15).
 It is interesting to note that these righteous patriarchs understood that they would receive their reward sometime in the future (Hebrews 11:9 - 10, 13).
 They were not expecting it to come to them during their lifetimes.

 Moses also received promises that were unfulfilled during his lifetime.
 Paul writes that he was willing to endure rejection and affliction because "he was looking intently to the reward" (Hebrews 11:26, HBFV) which would come to him in the future.

 Righteous Hall of Fame